abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures/README.md

 # Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures

-## Setup Instructions for Running the Application Locally
+## Setup Instructions for Running Locally

 #### 1. Set Up the Environment